 To submit an application for licensure as a preschool teacher you will need to fill out an Application for Educator License or Education – Form C-1 and submit this along with official transcripts from your degree program to the Oregon Teacher Standards and Practices Commission.
 If you completed a bachelor’s degree you can apply for an Initial Teaching License, if you completed a Master’s Degree and have experience teaching you can apply for a Standard Teaching License.

-Once you receive your license you can apply for preschool teacher jobs in Oregon through websites like the state’s Jobs and Education webpage.
+Once you receive your license you can apply for preschool teacher jobs in Oregon through websites like the state’s Oregon Education Jobs website.

-If you are from a different state you will have the option of applying for two different licenses based on your qualifications:
+If you are not a resident of Oregon you will have the option of applying for two different licenses based on your qualifications:

 If you completed an early childhood education teacher preparation program in a different state and have never held a teaching license, you can apply for a Transitional Teaching License